 I’ve talked previously about the Observational Research in Childhood Infectious Diseases (ORChID) study.

-In this post I’m talking about the latest publication it has produced –Respiratory Viruses in Neonates: A Prospective, Community-Based Birth Cohort Study.
+In this post, I’m talking about one of the publications it has produced –Respiratory Viruses in Neonates: A Prospective, Community-Based Birth Cohort Study.

 The enrolled cohort and the samples…

 From this study, 157/164 enrolled neonates (74 males, 47.1%) provided 574 nasal swab specimens (1-5 per neonate).

 These swabs represented 552-weeks of data and represented 88% of the number of parent-collected samples that were expected to be returned by mail-which is good.

 A big thank you to the parents who took part in this really big study.
 Weekly sampling is no easy job!

 Testing of samples for viruses…

 Respiratory viruses were sought in the nucleic acids purified from these swabs using sensitive real-time polymerase chain reaction(rtPCR) techniques.

 Since most respiratory viruses have an RNA genome, we often added a reverse-transcription step (RT-rtPCR).

 - we also sought out the species and genotype of each RV using a nested, conventional RT-PCR